TUW-GEO/MorE3D/README.md

 #### Citing

-When using this code, please cite the following:
+When using this code, please cite:

 @Article{Arav.Filin2022,
   author    = {Reuma Arav and Sagi Filin},